AliHasanAleem/SCD-Final-Project/README.md

 The issue arises because the `.env` file in the frontend may not work for all users, while it works for me.

-These steps should resolve the network error in the frontend.
-If the issue persists, feel free to contact me for further assistance.

 Don't forget to leave a star for this project if you found the solution helpful.
 Thank you!